 - Door-to-Door Campaigning: Personal interactions are crucial in rural areas.
-Visit homes and engage with voters directly. - Local Gatherings: Attend community gatherings such as market days, church services, and local festivals.
+Visit homes and engage with voters directly. - Local Gatherings: Attend community gatherings such as Cooperative meetings, church gathering, and cultural ceremonies.
 Use these opportunities to share your vision. - Flyers and Posters: Distribute flyers and put up posters in strategic locations.
 Use visuals and simple language to convey your message.